spdx/spdx-3-model/model/Core/Classes/Bom.md

 ## Description

-A Bill Of Materials (BOM) is a container for a grouping of SPDX-3.0 content characterizing details about a product.
+A Bill of Materials (BOM) is a container for a grouping of SPDX-3.0 content characterizing details about a product.

 This could include details of the content and composition of the product,